01100100/blog/content/posts/maploading.md

 Now there are some numbers to quantify the different map styles speed.

 Remember speed isn't everything, and a good map experience is a combination of many things.
-A fast loading map is just one part of the puzzle and compromises may have to be made to get the best overall experience.
+A fast loading map is just one part of the puzzle, along with space and color, compromises may have to be made to get the best overall experience.

 ## Don't just take my word for it, test styles out yourself online now!